 Latinos and Kidney Transplants

-Latinos have a higher risk of kidney disease and kidney failure than White Americans.
-In fact, Latinos are 1½ times more likely to have kidney failure than other Americans.
+Multicultural populations have a higher risk of diabetes (primarily, type 2), high blood pressure, obesity, and heart disease, all of which increase the risk of kidney disease.
+Chronic kidney disease is a serious health problem for Hispanic Americans.
+In fact, Latinos/Hispanics are 1½ times more likely to have kidney failure than other Americans are.

 Donate Life Northwest wants to encourage the Latino community with kidney disease to learn more and explore all of their options for treatment.
 It is important to learn about the transplant process, preparing for transplant, living donation, and deceased donation.

 We would like to offer free resources to patients looking for more information; the resources available are in both English and Spanish.
-Contact Maria Fernanda Filizola for more information.
+Contact firstname.lastname@example.org for more information.

 For local resources, please contact a transplant center.